sl-sh-dev/sl-sh/README.md

 ### Prompt/PS1
 The command prompt for the shell is customize-able via the `__prompt` function.
 The function takes no arguments and expects a string to be returned.
-The canonical prompt in sl-sh would simple be:
+The canonical prompt in sl-sh would simply be:
 ```
 	(defn __prompt()
 		(str "$ "))